service-broker/test-utils/README.md

 })
 ```

 It's useful to define common expectation 'helpers'.
-These helpers are included in the library:
+The following helpers are included with the library:

 ```typescript
 import { objectHaving, valueOfType, oneOf } from '@service-broker/test-utils'